Gary Dauberman

 Gary Dauberman is an American screenwriter and director.
-He is best known for writing The Conjuring Universe horror films Annabelle (2014), Annabelle: Creation (2017), The Nun (2018), and Annabelle Comes Home (2019).
-He made his directorial debut with the latter film.
-Dauberman also co-wrote the supernatural horror film It (2017), and wrote its follow-up It Chapter Two (2019), which are based on the novel of the same name.
+He is best known for writing the supernatural horror film It (2017) and its follow-up It Chapter Two (2019), which are based on the novel of the same name.

 Early life

 Dauberman grew up in Glen Mills, Pennsylvania and graduated from Penncrest High School in 1995.
 He attended Delaware County Community College for two years, where he majored in communications, before transferring to Temple University, where he graduated with a degree in Film and Media Studies in 2001.